yamiwamiyu/ee-vuex/README.md

 1. `async: boolean` Is it asynchronous
 2. `promise: Promise<T> | T` Asynchronous process, if there is no asynchrony, it will obtain the current value

+The component instance created by injectStore also has the `getAsync` function

 ## Definition Core

 In the store definition of ee vuex, a state is an object that contains the following 4 fields